-The Pocono Mountains region of Pennsylvania is known for its natural beauty, and Promised Land State Park in Monroe County has all the classic elements needed for a great vacation in the great outdoors.
+The Pocono Mountains region of Pennsylvania is renowned for its beautiful natural scenery and fresh air adventures, and Promised Land State Park in Monroe County has all the classic elements needed for a great vacation in the great outdoors.
 From Promised Land State Park campgrounds and cabins to fishing and boat rental on the lakes, there's so much to do at this popular Poconos park.
-Promised Land State Park activities range from hiking and biking in the warmer months to snowshoeing and ice skating in the winter.
-Start planning your adventure with our complete guide below!
+Get a taste of all the fun in the Pocono Television segment below!

 Campgrounds and Cabins at Promised Land